 The Director has the general responsibility for direction and control over the distribution of water in accordance with the prior appropriation doctrine as established by Idaho law within water districts to be accomplished through watermasters supervised by the Director, as provided in chapter 6, title 42, Idaho Code and IDWR regulations.

-Final Order Modifying the Boundaries of the American Falls Ground Water Management Area (Aug.
-29, 2003) at 2, a copy of which is attached hereto as Exhibit 5.
-Because of the similarity in function, GWMAs are not meant to overlap water districts.
+Final Order Modifying the Boundaries of the American Falls Ground Water Management Area in function, GWMAs are not meant to overlap water districts.
 This is made clear in the modification of the American Falls GWMA.